 The health coach works directly with the patient after they leave the hospital.
-One of the first things the health coach does is call the patient within 48 hours to schedule an appointment with their primary care physician within seven days of leaving the hospital.
+One of the first things the health coach does is call the patient to schedule an appointment with their primary care physician within seven days of leaving the hospital.

 All 26 WellSpan Medical Group primary care practices are patient-centered medical homes and have health coaches.

 In patient-centered medical homes, the physician leads a team of health care professionals who assist with providing care to the patient.
 The model of care allows health care professionals to establish an ongoing, collaborative relationship with patients.

 Patient-centered medical homes help to coordinate care for patients, and are especially helpful to patients with chronic conditions.

 “Health coaches guide people to make changes to improve their health,” said Barbara Sipe, supervisor of case management.
 “They provide resources and motivation for setting and achieving goals.
 And, they work with patients to overcome any obstacles or barriers.”